craftorio/minecraft-authserver/cloudflare-worker/README.md

 - `SUPABASE_KEY` – Service or anon key used to access Supabase

 ## Routes
-The worker implements several routes that map to the original PHP API:
+The worker implements several routes that map to the original PHP API.
+Each handler is exported from a file in `routes/` and prefixed with `action`:

 - `GET /` – simple health check
 - `POST /authenticate` – validates credentials and creates a session